RJonMshka/CS474Homework1/README.md

 Interface, Abstract Class declaration and their composition to create sophisticated hierarchical structures are also featured as part of homework 3 (branch `homework3`).
 As part of homework 4(branch `homework4`), control structures can be created using `If`, `IfElse` and `TryCatch` expressions.
 The control of evaluation changes when these expressions are introduced in the code.
 More details are discussed in the further sections.
 A deep down implementation, syntax and semantics is covered in the next section.
+As part of homework5(branch `homework5`), partial evaluation, optimizing transformer functions and map function has been implemented.

+For more details please see the documentation below or even better, open the file where the source code exists.

 ---